Anubhab-Rakshit/brainded-hackathon/proj2/CognitiveRadiology_Methodology.md

 ---

 ### 3. "God Mode" Training Configuration
-To win the hackathon, the training pipeline was optimized for the cutting-edge **NVIDIA RTX 5090 (Blackwell Architecture)**.
+The training pipeline was optimized for the cutting-edge **NVIDIA RTX 5090 (Blackwell Architecture)**.

 #### Hardware Accelerations
 *   **TensorFloat-32 (TF32):** Enabled on matrix multiplications for free speedup without precision loss.